 Wire wheels were fitted to some production cars up until the early 1970's.
 It was only right at the end of the 1960's that low profile tyres (such as 205/70R15) were even invented.
 No cars before the 1970's were fitted with tyres with a profile of less than 70%.
 All tyres with a profile of 70% or taller can run with tubes (even if the tyres are specified as 'tubeless' on the side wall, classic car tyres (eg 165R15, 165/80R15 or 185/70R15) can still run with tubes).

-· All cars up until the 1970's can fit tubes in their tyres. (as long as they are fitting the correct tyre size).
+- All cars up until the 1970's can fit tubes in their tyres. (as long as they are fitting the correct tyre size).

 Wire wheels need tubes

-We have repeatedly come across problems with the new tubeless system on wire wheels (see images and the film.).
+We have repeatedly come across problems with the new tubeless system on wire wheels (see the film.).
 The silicon can be moved which leads to air leaking round the spokes.
-We do not feel it is a proper engineering solution, to resolve a problem, that is not there in the first place, if you just fit a proper tyre.
+We do not feel it is a proper engineering solution, designed to resolve a problem, that is not there in the first place, if you just fit a proper tyre.
 Borrani do not make tubeless wheels for classic cars, we recommend fitting good quality inner tubes with Borrani wire wheels (or any other wire wheel for that matter).

-You do not want to a modern low profile tyre like a 195/65r15 on a wire wheel for a classic car; because you should not fit tubes in low profile tyres (below 70%).
+You do not want to a modern low profile tyre like a 195/65R15 on a wire wheel for a classic car; because you should not fit tubes in low profile tyres (below 70%).
 Also a 195/65R15 is a totally inappropriate tyre for a classic car.
-Tyres like these are designed to compliment modern cars steering and suspension, and will spoil the handling of a pre-1970 car anyway.
+Tyres like these are designed to complement modern cars with more modern steering and suspension, and will spoil the handling of a pre-1970 car anyway.
 Fit a tyre that suits your car and you will enjoy the drive more.